What is Cloudfleet?

 Unlike traditional Kubernetes offerings, CFKE assumes the responsibility of managing the infrastructure in your cluster based on your workload specifications.

 Once a Fleet is configured, you deploy your Kubernetes workloads to the cluster.
 Based on different factors such as the number of pods, CPU and memory requirements, CFKE will automatically provision the nodes in the cloud provider that you have configured in the Fleet.
 CFKE offers a very large set of configurations that you can use to fine-tune the node provisioning process.
-See the Node Auto-provisioning section for more information.
+See the Node auto-provisioning section for more information.

 Q: How much does Cloudfleet Kubernetes Engine (CFKE) cost?